sigp/positions-vacant/devops-engineer.md

 Sigma Prime is hiring a devops engineer to join our team.

-This is an excellent opportunity for a devops engineer to align with some of the brightest minds in Ethereum staking and develop the skills work alongside developers in decentralized networks.
+This is an excellent opportunity for a devops engineer to align with some of the brightest minds in blockchain and develop the skills to work alongside developers in decentralized networks.

 ## The Company